AUEB-BALab/web/content/pages/joining.md

   </div>
   <div class="panel-body">
     <p>We are always looking for brilliant people to join our growing group.
-    New Business Analytics Lab Members can join as researchers, PhD candidates, research Associates, or research assistants.</p>
+    New Business Analytics Lab members can join as senior researchers, PhD candidates, research associates, or research assistants.</p>
-    <p>Business Analytics Lab <b>researchers</b> are typically academic Members of the Athens University of Economics and Business or post-doctoral researchers
+    <p>Business Analytics Lab <b>senior researchers</b> are typically faculty staff of the Athens University of Economics and Business or post-doctoral researchers
     working within the Lab.</p>
     </br>
    <p><b>PhD candidates</b> joining the lab must be enrolled and active in an academic PhD programme.
 Twice a year the Department of Management